SagarTimande/Linux-Commands/README.md

 12. **`/usr` (User Binaries and Data):**
     - The `/usr` directory contains user-related programs, libraries, documentation, and source code.
 The `/usr/bin` subdirectory, for instance, holds user binaries (executable files).

 Remember that while many Linux systems follow a similar directory structure, there can be variations based on the distribution and specific configurations.
-The Filesystem Hierarchy Standard (FHS) is a set of guidelines that many Linux distributions adhere to in order to maintain a consistent directory structure.
+The Filesystem Hierarchy Standard (FHS) is a set of guidelines that many Linux distributions adhere to maintain a consistent directory structure.

 ---
 Certainly!
 Here's an explanation of each of the basic commands you've listed: